safient/core-js/docs/docs/overview.md

 # Overview

-Welcome to the Safient protocol documentation.
+Welcome to the Safient protocol documentation 👋

 :::note what is Safient?

-Safient aims to provide a convenient and safe way of inheriting and safekeeping mechanism for crypto assets without exposing it to any intermediaries.
+Safient is a non custodial recovery and inheritance platform that aims to provide a convenient and secure way of inheriting and safekeeping mechanism for crypto assets without exposing it to any intermediaries.

 :::